u1i/yoisho/README.md

 ## Bank Assets - SOAP/XML

+A webservice that gives you total assets and debt of the bank.
+Each request will produce a slightly different result - it's a busy bank so cash is flowing in & out constantly!

-Run the container (choosing port 8080, feel free to modify):
+### Run the container (choosing port 8080, feel free to modify):

 `docker run -d -p 8080:80 u1ih/yoisho-assets`

-Get the WSDL:
+### Get the WSDL:

 `curl http://localhost:8080/?WSDL`